Building a Stratum 1 Time Server

 So all we need is some form of GPS receiver in order to connect to a computer in order to get a very accurate time of day.
-Luckily, crowds like Uputronics have one that matches right onto the ever-cheap and ever-affordable Raspberry Pi 3—perfect.
+Luckily, some people sell ones that match right onto the ever-cheap and ever-affordable Raspberry Pi—perfect.

-I purchased the board from Uputronics (and I'm sure other products work) as well as a Raspberry Pi 3.
-Nothing like an excuse to get some updated kit after using the B+ models since they came out in 2012.
+I purchased the board from Uputronics (and I'm sure other products work), and procured a Raspberry Pi 3 locally.
+Nothing like an excuse to get some updated kit after using the old B+ models since they came out in 2012.

 The board essentially just plugs on, and you plug your antenna into it.
 The GPS chipset communicates NMEA data to the UART port on the Raspberry Pi, and you can ask for time information through this.

 Strictly, all that is needed in software is to twiddle the Raspberry Pi's pinmux to reroute the UART away from the bluetooth modem and onto the GPIO header.
 Then, set up GPSd and add its NMEA feed as a source in your favourite NTP server.

 Any good distro will package GPSd.
 This software does the heavy lifting by dealing with many different GPS chipsets and a couple of different protocols required to drive the chipsets, providing a set of uniform interfaces to other pieces of software.
 I want to make GPSd read from the GPS chipset even if it thinks no program is requesting information from it.
 I also want it to read from